EricSchles/book_tools/intro.md

 ###Chapter 3
 Visualizing data for analysts and to find patterns and creating interfaces
+* web dev in flask, bootstrap, and angular.js - easy
 * gis systems for free - easy
 * c3,d3, and vincent - easy
 * time series analysis in action - easy
-* web dev in flask, boot strap, and angular.js - easy

 ###Chapter 4
 Searching across massive data sets
 * facial recognition and facial comparison - building a cbir - easy
 * searching across text in mass - easy
-* classifying text - easy
 * multithreading applications for faster processing - easy
 * using Hadoop and spark for search - easy